Yelp/paasta/README.md

 =====================================================

-PaaSTA is a highly-available, distributed system for building, deploying, and running microservices using Docker containers and Mesos.
+PaaSTA is a highly-available, distributed system for building, deploying, and running services using Docker containers and Mesos.

 Design Goals